Bartvds/chai-tdd-plugins/README.md

 	model.should.trigger("change").and.trigger("change:attribute").when -### model.set attribute: "value"
 	model.should.trigger("change").and.not.trigger("reset").when -### model.set attribute: "value"

-//is this using named arguments? assert.routeTo(path, router, trigger, args, when)
+//is this using named arguments or what? assert.routeTo(path, router, trigger, args, when)
 	"page/3".should.route.to myRouter, "openPage", arguments: ["3"]
 	"pages/3".should.not.route.to myRouter, "openPage"